AbsoluteVirtue/fcim_poo_21.6/lec07.md

 could require that any rational number represented by this type is always in reduced form, i.e. its numerator and denominator have no common divisors.
 ## Концепции
+We call the set of axioms satisfied by a data type and a set of operations on it a concept.
+Examples of concepts might be an integer data type with an addition operation satisfying the usual axioms; or a list of data objects with a first element, an iterator for traversing the list, and a test for identifying the end of the list.
+Highly reusable components must be programmed assuming a minimal collection of such concepts, and that the concepts used must match as wide a variety of concrete program structures as possible.

 If we are to
 succeed in producing widely reusable components, idiosyncratic interfaces are no longer usable.
 A component programmer must be able to make some fundamental